Atef-Magdy/Machine-Learning-Projects/README.md

 ## Requirements

-These assignments has been tested and developed using the following libraries:
+These assignments has been tested and developed using the following libraries(This versiond or higher):

     - python==3.6.4
     - numpy==1.13.3